xcloudplatform/SharedTerminalGPT/README.md

 # SharedTerminal

+## A chat bot with access to its own code base and GitHub org represented as a filesystem

 os for cloud "google os"
 shared experience between human and AI users of simply (just run exec) provisioned google cloud: storage, kubernetes containers, ssh to which can be launched as tab session on the website. automatically install vscode tunnel connected to user github and authorized on each instance